Trump, eyeing Farm Country, starts working on ethanol industry's year-old wishlist

 In recent weeks, Trump has moved on some of these goals, using them as a battle plan for his election strategy in the Midwest, according to two sources.

-The White House and the U.S. Environmental Protection Agency, which regulates compliance with biofuel requirements, did not comment for this story.
+The White House and the EPA, which regulates compliance with biofuel requirements, did not comment for this story.

-First, Trump’s EPA this month denied scores of retroactive small refinery waivers that would have allowed more than a dozen refining facilities to continue seeking exemptions from RFS obligations each year.
+First, the EPA this month denied scores of retroactive small oil refinery waivers that would have allowed more than a dozen plants to continue seeking exemptions from RFS obligations each year.
 The biofuels industry saw the move as a step toward winding down the controversial waiver program, a key point of discussion during the 2019 meeting.

 Trump also urged Brazil to continue its policy of not imposing tariffs on imported ethanol, asking Brazilian President Jair Bolsonaro’s government to eliminate any levies.
 Brazil since announced it will extend a tariff-free import program for biofuels until after the election.